+a.
 MSHO Enrollees:

-- Explain MSHO supplemental benefits using resource 6.26 Explanation of Supplemental Benefits. - Document this discussion on the checklist(s), in your case notes, or on the assessment/support plan if available. - Required for MSHO members Safe Disposal of Medications: When seen face-to-face at both initial and annual visits, provide community members with Safe Disposal of Medications flyer.
-Also provide the member with, at least two sites from either: - i. the Drug Take Back list (Blue Plus uses the DEA source of sites to meet CMS requirement) - ii. or any other 2 local options
+- i.
+Explain MSHO supplemental benefits using resource Explanation of Supplemental Benefits. - ii.
+Required for MSHO members Safe Disposal of Medications: When seen inperson at both initial and annual visits, provide community members with Safe Disposal of Medications flyer.
+Also provide the member with, at least two sites from either: - 1. the Drug Take Back list (Blue Plus uses the DEA source of sites to meet CMS requirement) - 2. or any other 2 local options b.
+MSC+ Enrollees: